changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/additional_matrix_exercises.md

 Remember, however, that the range of a function does not have to be equal to its codomain.
-In particular the range of a function is a linear subspace of its codomain and a linear subspace can have a dimension!
+In particular the range of a function is a linear subspace of its codomain and a linear subspace can have a dimension that is smaller than the original space!

 *Exercise*: